 It is up to you to manage the delivery of the project and make sure you meet, if not exceed, your customer's expectations.

-Stay informed about developments in your sector by reading the trade press, networking and attending relevant conferences.
+Stay informed about developments in your sector by reading the trade press, networking and attending relevant conferences and events.
 If you can pass on useful information to your customer about technological advances or competitor intelligence, it will help boost your credentials.

 "Weigh up how you could add value," recommends Perret.
 "It could be something small, such as delivering goods personally or even involving the customer in your own internal processes, such as IT, to create a more streamlined relationship."